Results Day and Clearing Advice for Parents and Guardians

 How to use Adjustment

 They register for Adjustment in UCAS Track.
 While they search for a new course, their original CF (which is now unconditional) remains safe – and will do so unless they confirm they would like to go elsewhere.
-If at the end of the five-day period they decide
+If at the end of the five-day period they decide not to use Adjustment, they still have a place at their CF university.

 Your child can contact any university they like if they're using Adjustment, even if it's one that didn't accept your application first time round (although there’s no guarantee they’ll have any spaces).